World Literature on Medicinal Plants from Pankaj Oudhia’s Medicinal Plant Database -76

 species.
 Parasitol Res 2008; 103: 133-139.

-34) HARVE G, KAMATH V. Larvicidal activity of plant extracts used alone and in combination with known
+34) HARVE G, KAMATH V. Larvicidal activity of plant

 synthetic larvicidal agents against Aedes aegypti.